elenaeccher/SPANUMBRA_shared/Code/README.md

  - file `Ordering_Cards_Task` shows the number (column total_count) and percentage (column Percent) of participants to order cards according to a range of different shapes for all groups
  - file `Numerosity_Comparison_Task` shows the mean score for each participants for each condition (Increasing-Congruent, Increasing-Incongruent, Decreasing-Congruent, Decreasing-Incongruent).
 Mean scores include mean time, mean error, and mean inverse efficiency ("invefi")

-Raw data (including result file for each participant) are not presented in this folder to make it simpler to read and access, but feel free to ask elena.eccher-1@unitn.it for more information it (also, pictures of the disposition of cards are available for the experiment with Himbas).
+**Raw data (result files for each participant) are not presented in this folder** to make it simpler to read and access, but feel free to ask elena.eccher-1@unitn.it for more information it (also, pictures of the disposition of cards are available for the experiment with Himbas).

 Note that we would be happy to share to code used for generating the experiment if you are interested in replicating or pushing forward the results.

-# Information about the code
+# Information about the code for generated the "Numerosity" experiment
-Analysis were obtained using R (write here R version - it is written at first when you open R in your console).
-Results were printed in an html file (`Analysis_Code.hmtl`).

-The list of packages needed to run the code, also in bibtex format, in the file `Reference_list.bib`.
+In order to favour replication, we provide here the code for the "Numerosity" experiment.
+Please note that the "OrderingCards" experiment is not computerized, so we do not have any code to share.
+Refer to Method in Supplementary Materials for more information about how the code was generated.

 # Information about the Figures